KaiWei-00/UniversalCopilot/README.md

   - Use navigation to access more features (if available).

 ### Admin Panel (`/admin`)

+---

+## 🛠️ Known Issues & Compatibility Notes

+- **React 19 and CopilotKit Peer Dependency Conflict**
+  - Some CopilotKit packages (e.g., `@copilotkit/react-ui@0.2.0`) require `react@18.2.x`, but this project uses React 19.
+  - If you see errors about peer dependency conflicts when running `npm install`, use the `--legacy-peer-deps` flag as shown above:
+    ```bash
+    npm install --legacy-peer-deps
+    npm install ws --legacy-peer-deps
+    npm install --save-dev @types/ws --legacy-peer-deps
+    ```
+  - This workaround is safe for development, but you should monitor for updates to CopilotKit that support React 19 for long-term stability.
+  - See the **Install Dependencies** and **WebSocket Support** sections above for details.

 - **Purpose:** (Admins only) Manage tenants and API keys.
 - **What to do:**
   - View all tenants (if you are a platform admin).